jammed-org/wordpress-plugin/plugins/jammed-booking-wp/readme.txt

 Use the Gutenberg block or shortcode to place the widget anywhere on your site.

+This plugin requires a paid Jammed account - to register for a new Jammed account, visit [Jammed](https://jammed.app).

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/jammed-booking-wp` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.